 How to Start Beekeeping

-More and more people are starting to get into gardening and homesteading activities such as growing their fruits and vegetables.
-Others are learning to how to store food long term.
+More and more people are starting to get into gardening and hobby farm activities such as growing their fruits and vegetables.

-If you wish to take it to the next level, beekeeping might just be what you’re looking for.
+If you wish to take it to the next level, beginning beekeeping might just be what you’re looking for.
 It could be a big boost to your food production as well as become a side business.

 1. Research beekeeping

+The first step to beginning beekeeping is to research.
 Research before you buy anything.
-The first step to beginning beekeeping is to research.
-Check out books from the library.
-Look up beekeeping online, and watch videos.
-It’s essential to familiarize yourself with beginning beekeeping before you buy anything.
-Take advantage of free resources.
+Take advantage of free resources such as: